-1. We restart OS X and keep pressing the "Command + R".
-This helps us get in Mac Recovery Mode.
+1. Reboot OS X and hold down the "Command + R".
+This helps us get into Mac Recovery Mode.

-2. Once in Recovery ModeWe go to the post "Utilities"And open the application"Port"
+2. Once in Recovery Mode, we go to the bar at "Utilities"And open the application"Port".

 3. In Terminal, we write and execute the command line: csrutil disable

-4. Once in Terminal posted: "Successfully disabled System Integrity Protection", Let's go to the logo Apple if we restart macOS / OS X.
+4. After the message appears in the Terminal: “Successfully disabled System Integrity Protection"We go to the logo Apple if we restart macOS / OS X.